 - Trauma Therapy: Trauma therapy uncovers and treats the traumatic triggers from your past that led you to cope with alcohol.
 Discovering and discussing past traumas helps with overcoming alcohol.

 - Relapse Prevention: We advise relapse prevention therapy for anyone who has an addictive personality or has struggled with alcoholism in the past.
-Relapse prevention therapy ensures that you remain sober long after you have completed a thorough inpatient rehab program.
+Relapse prevention therapy ensures that you remain sober long after you have completed a thorough rehab program.

 - Group Therapies: Group therapy sessions are often invaluable for those working towards sobriety.
 Group therapy lets you meet others facing the same sobriety challenges you are without the fear of judgment.

 - Experimental Therapy Activities: Gardening, art, hiking, horseback riding, and even rope courses are activities available at The Willows at Red Oak.